thiagocarvalhorodrigues/serverlles_aws_lambda_generate_certificate/README.md

 ![image](https://user-images.githubusercontent.com/23345809/194385307-34fa930d-b1fc-4df8-a3e2-2bd999f81941.png)

+ ## Init dynamodb

+ - ` npm run dynamodb:start` if you're using NPM

+ - `yarn dynamodb:start` if you're using Yarn

 ### Remotely

 Copy and replace your `url` - found in Serverless `deploy` command output - and `name` parameter in the following `curl` command in your terminal or in Postman to test your newly deployed application.